 How are mood disorders treated?

 Mood disorders are usually treated through either psychological therapy, medication or a combination of both.
 Often when a person learns how to better manage and respond to moods, their substance use becomes easier to manage as well.

-Psychological Therapy: These types of treatments focus on changing negative patterns of thinking, beliefs and behaviours.
-For example, Cognitive Behaviour Therapy (CBT) is a common treatment for depression and bipolar disorder.
-This approach can also be helpful in treating substance use issues where people have trouble breaking the habit of using alcohol or other drugs.
+These types of treatments focus on changing negative patterns of thinking, beliefs and behaviours.
+For example, Cognitive Behavioural Therapy (CBT) is a common treatment for depression and bipolar disorder.
+This approach can also be helpful in treating substance use issues where people have trouble breaking the habit of using alcohol and/or other drugs.
 CBT can be used to target both substance use and mood disorders at the same time.